Market stumbles over concerns about GOP tax reform

 Related: Trump rally: 3rd best since World War II

-The Dow has closed higher seven days in a row and at a record for the past five days.
+The Dow had closed higher seven days in a row and was at a record for the past five days.

 Luckily, Garcia-Amaya said, the health of the markets isn't solely dependent on whether or not tax reform gets done.